 Home Care Use

-Essential oils are often added to cleaning routines, sprays, or fabrics to create a fresh environment.
+Essential oils are often added to DIY cleaning sprays, laundry rinses, or fabric fresheners for a natural scented alternative to synthetic fragrance.

 Personal Routine